-There has, to date, been no active public market for our common stock, and there can be no assurance that an active public market will develop or be sustained.
+There has, to date, been no active public market for our common stock, and there can be no assurance that an active public market will develop or be sustained; Lack of Dividends.

 Our common stock has been traded on the OTC Bulletin Board since prior to the acquisition of GeneMax Pharmaceuticals.
 Both before and since the acquisition, trading in our common stock has been sporadic with insignificant volume.
 Moreover, the over-the-counter markets for securities of very small companies historically have experienced extreme price and volume fluctuations.
-These broad market fluctuations and other factors, such as new product developments, trends in our industry, the investment markets, economic conditions generally, and quarterly variation in our results of operations, may adversely affect the market price of our common stock.
+These broad market fluctuations and other factors, such as new product developments, trends in our industry, the investment markets, economic conditions generally, and variation in our results of operations, may adversely affect the market price of our common stock.
 In addition, our common stock is subject to rules adopted by the Securities and Exchange Commission regulating broker-dealer practices in connection with transactions in "penny stocks."
-Such rules require the delivery prior to any penny stock transaction of a disclosure schedule explaining the penny stock market and all associated risks and impose various sales practice requirements on broker-dealers who sell penny stocks to persons other than established customers and accredited investors, which are generally defined as institutions or an investor with a net worth in excess of \$1,000,000 or annual income exceeding \$200,000 or \$300,000 together with the spouse.
+Such rules require the delivery, prior to any penny stock transaction of a disclosure schedule explaining the penny stock market and all associated risks and impose various sales practice requirements on broker-dealers who sell penny stocks to certain investors.
 For these types of transactions the broker-dealer must make a special suitability determination for the purchaser and have received the purchaser's written consent to the transaction prior to sale.
 The additional burdens imposed upon broker-dealers by such requirements may discourage broker-dealers from effecting transactions in securities subject to the penny stock rules.
 We do not intend to pay any cash dividends on our common stock in the foreseeable future.
 Significant fluctuations in out stock price may have a material adverse effect upon our shareholders.